-13. STATUS - Press to display the current status.

-14. MODE - Press to change the mode of the selected channel.
+- 13. STATUS Press to display the current status. - 14.
+MODE Press to change the mode of the selected channel.
 See the Mode Selection section of this manual for details on changing modes.

-15. SETUP - When in a video mode, press the SETUP button to access the display settings (see the display settings section) to access the DVD setup menu, select the menu button on the radio.
+15. SETUP - When in a video mode, press the SETUP button to access the display settings (see the display settings section) or the DVD Setup menu.
 When a disc is loaded in the DVD player (if equipped) and the VESTM mode is selected and the disc is stopped, press the SETUP button to access the DVD Setup menu. (see the DVD Setup Menu of this manual.)